Last Updated on

 Recently Adobe released a new version of Lightroom, version 6 (read my review Adobe Lightroom 6 Review – New Features).
 One of the biggest addition that surprised many photographers was the Photo Merge HDR module integrated into Lightroom.

 It became the game changer in the field of HDR photography.
-Not only does the new processing method bypasses Photoshop altogether, it also saves an enormous amount of time on creating and editing HDR photographs.
+Not only does the new processing method bypasses Photoshop altogether, but it also saves an enormous amount of time on creating and editing HDR photographs.

 The HDR in Lightroom is the reality now.